Skip to main content

 What I understand from these studies is that they show correlation, not causation.
 Men with very low ejaculation frequencies may have underlying health conditions that both reduce their sexual activity and affect cancer risk.
 The research is preliminary, often conflicting, and doesn't provide clear guidance for individual decisions about sexual behavior.

-Per the Mayo Clinic,
+Per the Mayo Clinic:

+"At this time, there is no conclusive evidence that frequent ejaculation reduces the risk of prostate cancer.
 Some studies have suggested that men with a higher frequency of ejaculations may have a slightly lower risk of prostate cancer.
-However, this
+However, this difference appears to be very small.
+Other studies haven't supported this conclusion."

 Long-Term Wear: Is It Safe?